 Italy Visa and Passport Requirements

-A passport valid for six months beyond the length of stay and issued within the past 10 years is required by all nationals listed in the chart above except (1) EU nationals holding a passport or national ID card which is valid for the duration of stay.
+A passport valid for six months beyond the length of stay and issued within the past 10 years is required by all nationals listed in the chart above except British and other EU nationals holding a passport or national ID card which is valid for the duration of stay.

 EU nationals are not required to possess a return ticket or show sufficient funds.

-There is free access only to certain areas of the Vatican City; these include St Peter's Church, St Peter's Square, the Vatican Museum and the Vatican Gardens.
+Only certain areas of the Vatican City are open to the public; these include St Peter's Church, St Peter's Square, the Vatican Museums and the Vatican Gardens.
 Special permission is required to visit areas other than those mentioned.

 There are no border formalities in San Marino, provided you comply with Italian regulations.